Everything you need to know about our two hull technologies.

 LTD Hull Tech

 For those familiar with Radinn jetboards, LTD Hull Tech is what you already know and love.
-LTD Hulls are comprised of several layers of glass and carbon fiber, resin, paint, and varnish.
-While that makes them more sensitive to wear and tear, it also provides a more elevated feel.
+LTD Hulls are comprised of several layers of glass and carbon fiber, resin, paint, and varnish and provide the jetboards with a more elevated feel.

 "Compared to our XDL Hulls, LTD Hulls should be considered higher-end," Martin says.
 "They’re actually handcrafted.
 The core of the board is precision molded in an industrial fashion, and then the various layers are added by hand according to years of board-building experience."